Historic Preservation and Tourism at Jamestown

 Source: Jamestown, Virginia: The Townsite and Its Story

-The 350th anniversary of the arrival of English settlers triggered new investment by the National Park Service.
-It built a visitor center next to the Jamestown Tercentenary Monument, and conducted new archeological research.
-The National Park Service also reconstructed the Glasshouse, the first industrial site built by the English in North America, and the Colonial Parkway linking Jamestown, Williamsburg, and Yorktown.
+In 1957, the 350th anniversary of the arrival of English settlers triggered new investment at the historic location by the National Park Service.
+The Federal agency built a visitor center next to the Jamestown Tercentenary Monument and funded new archeological research.
+The National Park Service also reconstructed the Glasshouse, the first industrial site built by the English in North America.

 the glasshouse at Jamestown was reconstructed in 1956